Partnair: Partnair operations

 After five months, Partnair had lost 1.2 million kroner on the route.
-In average, they were selling three to four tickets per flight to Stavanger, and one to Oslo.
+On average, they were selling three or four tickets per flight to Stavanger, and one to Oslo.
 From March 1986, the leg from Notodden to Oslo was dropped and the service to Stavanger reduced.
 However, the route proved unprofitable and was eventually terminated later the same month.

 The company had a deficit of 6.5 million kroner in 1986.
 After having lost 10 million kroner of its investment, Tenvig decided to withdraw from the airline and closed it down in April 1987.
 However, seventy percent of the company was bought by Helikopter Service.
 The airline started operations again in August, legally as a new company, Nye Partnair A/S. It soon reverted to the former name.
 After about a year the company was again running without a deficit and Helikopter Service sold its shares to the brothers Terje and Rolf Thoresen.
 From then the company started losing money and had a poor financial result in 1988.
 That year the airline operated three Convairs and six Super King Airs.
 In terms of revenue, it was the fifth-largest airline in Norway, with 80 employees.

 Parnair was one of several companies discussing a take-over of Norsk Air in 1988.
 The following year Partnair bought two smaller airlines, Fjellfly/Viking Air based in Kristiansand and 52 percent of Fonnafly based in Stord.